 Be Aware of “Extinction Burst” Behavior

 Then, when you start to correct the puppy’s crying by ignoring them, they’ll think you haven’t heard — and just cry harder.

-When a puppy cries and the problem gets worse, this is an “extinction burst.”
-Unfortunately for you, the puppy will put a lot of effort in and will (a) cry very loudly or (b) keep the performance up for several days.
+When a puppy cries and the problem gets worse, this is called an extinction burst.
+Unfortunately for you, the puppy will put a lot of effort in and will:

 Don’t be discouraged.
 Keep going.